Supermagnum/piezo-balanced/README.md

 When wired to a normal 50 kilohm line input this forms a high-pass filter, which eliminates the bass.

 This circuit board solves that, and amplifies the signal around 15~30 dB.
+How many dB it amplifies is dependent on the impedance on the recording equipment.
+I am getting 20 dB with 10K ohm impedance of the recorder.

 It can be used for a reverb plate, listening to the insides of a engine,recording the sound of vibrating things.
 You will need two piezoelectric disks for that, mounted in a metal box.
 Non electric conductive super glue is useable for that.
 Just glue them to a flat surface.